zero-radiance/zero-radiance.github.io/_source_/content/post/deep-compositing.md

 Despite the derivation assuming constant illumination, we apply the same technique to all light types (once per voxel, not once per light) with good results.

 {{< figure src="/img/reproj_spot.png" alt="Reprojection with a spot light" caption="The new reprojection technique works well for directional, point and spot lights." >}}

+## Acknowledgments

+I would like to thank Sebastien Lagarde for reviewing this blog post and offering thoughtful comments.